Home Uses

 A salt room is a specially designed space that replicates the environment of a natural salt cave.
 It consists of multiple layers of salt on the walls and floor, typically using Himalayan salt or other therapeutic salts.

 Halotherapy is inspired by the centuries-old practice of salt mining and the observation that salt miners experienced fewer respiratory issues than other individuals.
 Salt rooms recreate the natural environment of salt mines, providing a controlled and relaxing space for halotherapy sessions.
 The walls and floor of the salt room are covered with salt, either in the form of loose granules, blocks, or panels.
+We’ve dedicated an article to Halotherapy benefits, so if you’d like to review that information, please see Halotherapy: Revealing Its Health Benefits and Uses.

 Modern salt rooms are equipped with a halogenerator, a device that disperses a fine mist of micronized salt particles into the air, further enhancing the therapeutic experience.